syncfusion-content/blazor-docs/blazor/in-place-editor/server-actions.md

+---
+layout: post
+title: Server Actions in Blazor In Place Editor  Component | Syncfusion
+description: Learn about Server Actions in Blazor In Place Editor  component of Syncfusion, and more details.
+platform: Blazor
+control: In Place Editor
+documentation: ug
+---

 # Server actions

 By passing In-place Editor component value to the server, the `PrimaryKey` property value must require, otherwise action not performed for remote data.